Amendment C221 to Casey Planning Scheme

 The Victorian Planning Authority (VPA) has worked closely with Casey City Council to prepare and exhibit the plan and associated documentation under Amendment C221 to the Casey Planning Scheme.

-Due to the commencement of planning for a new Clyde Regional Park south of the PSP area on Ballarto Road (click here for more information), Amendment C221 has been split into two parts to leave out the area affected by the previously proposed location of the Regional Park within the PSP area.
-Planning for part 2 area of the Cardinia Creek South PSP will commence after the location of the Clyde Regional Park is confirmed by Government.
+Due to the commencement of planning for a new Clyde Regional Park south of the precinct area on Ballarto Road, Amendment C221 has been split into two parts to leave out the area affected by the previously proposed location of the Regional Park within the precinct area.
+Planning for part 2 area of the Cardinia Creek South Precinct Structure Plan will commence after the location of the Clyde Regional Park is confirmed by Government.

-The Cardinia Creek South PSP (Part 1) covers an area of approximately 849 hectares and is bounded by Cardinia Creek to the north and east, Ballarto Road to the south, Smiths Lane and the future Bells Road to the west, and Muddy Gates Lane, and McCormacks road to the east.
+The Cardinia Creek South Precinct Structure Plan (Part 1) covers an area of approximately 849 hectares and is bounded by Cardinia Creek to the north and east, Ballarto Road to the south, Smiths Lane and the future Bells Road to the west, and Muddy Gates Lane, and McCormacks road to the east.

 This new community will have 22% open space, including 21 scenic parks and two conservation areas, four schools and two local town centres.
 It will include the gradual development of 10,000 homes and 1600 jobs.